SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 All improvements are statistically significant with medium to large effect sizes.

-### 5.5 Scalability Analysis
+## Scalability Analysis

-Figure 2 demonstrates QQN's superior scaling on Rosenbrock and multimodal problems:
+The following figure demonstrates QQN's superior scaling on Rosenbrock and multimodal problems:

 ![Success Rate vs Dimension](figures/rosenbrock_scaling.png)

-*Figure 2: Success rate versus problem dimension on the Rosenbrock function.
+*Success rate versus problem dimension on the Rosenbrock function.
 QQN-Backtracking maintains 80-100% success rate across dimensions while L-BFGS drops from 10% (2D) to 0% (10D).
 Gradient descent and Adam fail completely at all dimensions.
 Each point represents 10 independent runs with error bars showing 95% confidence intervals.*

-### 5.6 Performance on Different Problem Classes
+## Performance on Different Problem Classes

 **Convex Problems (Sphere, Matyas):**

 * L-BFGS variants achieve 100% success with minimal evaluations (8-14)
 * QQN variants also achieve 100% success but require more evaluations (10-48)
 * Adam and GD struggle, with Adam achieving 0% success on Sphere problems

 **Highly Multimodal Problems (Rastrigin, Ackley, Michalewicz):**

 * QQN-Bisection-1 leads on Rastrigin_5D with 90% success
 * All methods struggle on higher dimensions, with 0% success on Rastrigin_10D
 * QQN-Backtracking achieves 40% on Michalewicz_2D, the best among all methods

 **Machine Learning Problems:**

 * Universal success across all optimizers (90-100% success rates)
 * QQN-MoreThuente shows best efficiency (11-70 evaluations)
 * Even poorly performing optimizers like Adam achieve high success on ML tasks

-## 6. Discussion
+# Discussion

-### 6.1 Key Findings
+## Key Findings

 Our comprehensive evaluation reveals several important insights: